Skip to main content

 RDS stores and presents users' data in a standard manner using a network file system which can be mounted on users' own devices.

-RDS is designed to prevent research groups from having to purchase and manage their own storage (such as NAS drives) - and is designed to be interfaced with scientific instrumentation, so high data volumes generated on the devices can be quickly copied or moved onto RDS where they can be stored safely.
+RDS is designed to prevent research groups from having to purchase and manage their own storage (such as local network array storage devices) and is designed to be interfaced with scientific instrumentation.
+This enables high data volumes generated on the devices to be quickly copied or moved onto RDS where they can be stored safely.

 Facility staff